|

 A.Your noisy ducts could be caused by a number of things.
 One of the most common problems is undersized ductwork, which causes the ducts on the supply side to expand as they pressurize.
 This in turn creates a small vacuum on the return side.
 In both cases, the ducts will expand and contract.
 When the blower comes on, the tin ducts begin making a banging sound.
 When the plenum causes banging noises, it normally means the return air part of your heating system is starving for air.
 Every warm air furnace manufacturer will give you a temperature rise number they expect to see from their unit.
 Check your unit by taking a temperature reading of the return air and supply air.
 The findings should match the manufacturer's requirements.
 If the temperature is too high, you do not have enough return air.
 This condition will shorten the life of the furnace.

 On this website a guy was saying: “When the plenum causes banging noises, it normally means the return air part of your heating system is starving for air.” – But now what?
-What is he suggested to do?
-But look to the left of; I hope you are mature enough to find the right answer!
+What is he suggesting to do?

 www.doityourself.com